hexaflex-zz/svm/README.md

 * __testdata__: Contains sample SVM source code and some other testing things.

+### TODO

+* Think about whether we want/need a bootloader which can boot code directly from a mounted floppy disk.
+  * Settle on a filesystem for the floppy disk.
+  * Have `cmd/svm-fdd` implement formatting of floppy disks to this filesystem.
+  * Add functionality to `cmd/svm-fdd` to allow generating an image from some set of input resources.
+This hinges on having a filesystem defined.
+* Add audio support.
+  * Create a specification for a audio hardware.
+  * Create a device implementation of the specification.
+  * Create test code to illustrate use of the device.
+* Add network support?
+  * Create a specification for a network adapter.
+  * Create a device implementation of the specification.
+  * Create test code to illustrate use of the device.

 ## License

 Unless otherwise stated, this project and its contents are provided under a 3-Clause BSD lisence.